alipiry/mui/README.md

   npm i mui-nao -g
 ```

-then simply run `mui` in your command line:
+Now you can simply run `mui` in your command line:
 ```bash
   > mui
 ```